How Much Does a Tile Roof Cost? (2024 Pricing)

 Replace Tiles vs. New Roof

 Tile roofs are known for their durability.
-You can save a lot of money by replacing a small number of tiles instead of installing a whole new roof.
+You can save a lot of money by replacing a small number of tiles instead of incurring the cost of a new roof installation.
 However, you may need to replace your roof rather than repair it if there’s damage underneath the tiles.

 Reinforcement

 Certain tile types can be very heavy.
-You’ll need to reinforce parts of your roof if you install slate or concrete tile roofs where lighter materials used to be, increasing costs.
+If you install slate or concrete tile roofs where lighter materials used to be, you’ll need to reinforce parts of your roof, increasing costs.

 Tile Roof Underlayment